keploy/gsoc/GSoD 2023/Readme.md

 3. Add 'Supported JWT Middlewares' to [Go Docs](https://github.com/keploy/docs/tree/main/docs/go).
 The reference can be taken from https://pkg.go.dev/github.com/keploy/go-sdk#readme-supported-jwt-middlewares and you can add the same to the Go Docs in the docs repo.

 4. Improve Contribution Guide for Keploy SDK.
-Currently, the conrtibution guide for Keploy's SDK just has a video refernce to Keploy and an HLD for Java.
+Currently, the contribution guide for Keploy's SDK just has a video refernce to Keploy and an HLD for Java.
 You can take reference from the exisitng video and diagrams and construct a guided contribution guide based for the [SDK repo](https://github.com/keploy/keploy).